callstack/linaria/packages/babel/src/HOW_IT_WORKS.md

 ### transform

 Prepares the file for execution: identifies the utilized Linaria processors, invokes eval-time substitutions for them, removes unnecessary code, and calls the `evaluator`.
 From the remaining code, surviving imports are extracted, wrapped in `resolveImports`, and queued.
 After imports are resolved, the `processImports` task is set to handle them.
-The final step is `addToCodeCache`, which stores all the gathered information in the cache for later utilization in `evalFile`.

 ### resolveImports